fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

 # LXC AutoScale ML Documentation

 **LXC AutoScale ML** is an advanced service that leverages machine learning to intelligently scale LXC containers based on detected anomalies in resource usage patterns.
-By employing an Isolation Forest model, it identifies unusual spikes in CPU and memory usage and automatically adjusts container resources to maintain optimal performance.
+Using an Isolation Forest model, it identifies unusual spikes in CPU and memory usage, and automatically adjusts container resources to maintain optimal performance.
 The service offers extensive customization options, enabling fine-tuning of scaling behavior to suit specific needs.

 ## Summary

 - **[Overview](#overview)**: Introduction to LXC AutoScale ML and its core functionality.
 - **[Features](#features)**: Key features of the service, including anomaly detection and automated scaling.
 - **[Quick Start](#quick-start)**: Step-by-step guide to installing and configuring LXC AutoScale ML.
-- **[Configuration](#configuration)**: Configure LXC AutoScale ML options to get the best from it.
+- **[Configuration](#configuration)**: Detailed instructions on configuring LXC AutoScale ML to suit your environment.
 - **[Usage](#usage)**: Instructions on how to start, stop, and manage the LXC AutoScale ML service.
-- **[Logging and Outputs](#logging-and-outputs)**: Information on logging and how to interpret the scaling suggestions.
+- **[Logging and Outputs](#logging-and-outputs)**: Information on logging and interpreting scaling suggestions.
-- **[Core Functions](#core-functions)**: Detailed descriptions of the key functions used in the LXC AutoScale ML service.
 - **[Error Handling](#error-handling)**: Explanation of the error handling mechanisms implemented in the service.
 - **[Best Practices and Tips](#best-practices-and-tips)**: Recommendations for optimizing the performance and reliability of LXC AutoScale ML.